apecloud/kubeblocks-labs/iximiuz/kubeblocks-201-83b9a997/index.md

 Welcome to the **second chapter** of our **KubeBlocks** tutorial series!

-In this guide, we will focus on **seamless upgrades** and **basic maintenance**—two core features that showcase KubeBlocks’ ability to run **any database** at **Operator Capability Level 5**, suitable for **production-grade** operations.
-Whether you’re managing a small dev cluster or a large-scale enterprise environment, KubeBlocks streamlines the entire database lifecycle on Kubernetes.
+In this guide, we focus on **seamless upgrades**—a key feature that aligns with **Operator Capability Level 2**.
+You’ll see how KubeBlocks keeps your databases updated **with minimal downtime**, even in a production-grade environment.
+Whether you’re managing a small dev cluster or a large-scale enterprise deployment, KubeBlocks streamlines the entire **database lifecycle** on Kubernetes, and can scale up to even more advanced capabilities.

 ::image-box
 ---